dr-shiffles/dr-shiffles.github.io/index.md

 # My projects

-### Shifat's Controls Notes
+### Shifat's Engineering Notes
-I am working towards typing up my notes from my various Control System classes that I took during my studies.
+Taking [Aerostudents](http://www.aerostudents.com/) as an inspiration, I have decided to clean up and type up my notes from my various engineering courses that I have taken during my studies.
 They are being created and will be updating soon.
+Please not some of them are courses that I have yet to take, but I plan on making notes for them.

 ### PotatoEngineer - YouTube Channel
 I run a YouTube Channel where I share my drone footage, travel videos, and namely my gameplay videos of Microsoft Flight Simulator 2020.
 I am part of the RaidForceOne group, a discord community of flgiht simmers, and often have group flights.